-Pathos is the concept of emotions attached to sorrow and requires eudaemonia.

 22. Pathos reflects the profound emotions expressed, in our daily thoughts and behaviour.

-23. Sorrow, anguish, pain, depression, anger, felicity, stability, excitement, hope, solace amongst others are evident manifestations of human emotions.
+23. Sorrow, anguish, pain, depression, anger, felicity, stability, excitement, hope, solace amongst others are evident manifestations of human emotions that do not exceed any supraliminal interpretation.

-24. There is no apparent definition of emotions, except that it is abundantly seen in our attitude.
+24. There is no apparent definition of emotions, except that emotions are abundantly seen in our attitude.

 25. There is where emotions are connected to our conductual mien.